 Cotton-tops are among the most endangered primates in the world, and Disney is working to safeguard their future in the wild.

 Sometimes the best way to help wildlife is to help their human neighbors.
-In Colombia, the Disney Conservation Fund is working with the conservation group Proyecto Tití to reduce the use of forest products and develop new ways to provide local communities with a stable source of income.
-To get locals to use less firewood, Proyecto Tití reinvented the traditional binde cook stove and made a clay version that is 67% more efficient, using 5 logs instead of 15.
+In Colombia, the Disney Conservation Fund is working with the conservation organization Proyecto Tití to reduce the use of forest products and develop new ways to provide local communities with a stable source of income.
+To enable locals to use less firewood, Proyecto Tití reinvented the traditional binde cook stove and made a clay version that is 67% more efficient, using 5 logs instead of 15.
 The new binde stoves not only save trees for the tamarins, they also produce less smoke, leading to less eye and lung irritation.
 And the food is reported to taste just as good!

 Disney’s animal care experts recreate the forest habitats and diet of cotton-top tamarins based on their natural history.

 Wild cotton-top tamarins eat mostly fruits, insects and tree sap, but may occasionally eat bird eggs and lizards.
 The tamarins get the water they need from the fruits they eat or by licking the morning dew from leaves.
 Disney nutritionists prepare a nutritionally balanced tamarin diet and supplement it with fruits and vegetables like corn, apples, bananas and grapes.
 Peanuts, currants and various seeds are given throughout the day for training and enrichment and to stimulate foraging activities.
 Like some humans, cotton-tops prefer to eat their grapes peeled!
 Even in the wild they remove the skin of a fruit (or the shell of a seed) and eat only the fleshy part inside.